 The average rate of dismissals by run out in women’s T20Is played between the top ten sides in 2018 is 10.88%, by far the lowest rate in the last decade.
 Despite this, Sri Lanka have lost 21.92% of their wickets to run outs in those matches in 2018, the highest rate for any side at the World T20.
 The next most run out side are Ireland, at 15.79% of dismissals.

-As did Sri Lanka’s trump card, who still has several tournaments ahead of her.
-Captain Chamari Atapattu is the only Sri Lankan to have appeared in either the WBBL or KSL, but has not been in particularly sparkling T20I form herself in recent times.
-Her highest T20I score since the last World T20 is 39, and her SR of 101.66 is below the average rate for the period.
+The same is true for Sri Lanka’s trump card, who still has several tournaments ahead of her.
+Captain Chamari Atapattu is the only Sri Lankan to have appeared in either the WBBL or KSL, but hasn’t been in sparkling T20I form herself in recent times.
+Atapattu’s highest T20I score since the last World T20 is 39, and her SR of 101.66 is below the average rate for the period.

 In 2018, Anushka Sanjeewani is the only Sri Lankan batter to have made a T20I half-century, but she didn’t make the squad.

 Nilakshi de Silva caught the eye during Sri Lanka’s recent ODI and T20I series vs India and could do some damage at the World T20.
 Before those series, De Silva had 140 runs off 241 balls (SR 58.09) in her ODI & T20I careers.
 In a series of quickfire cameos vs India, De Silva scored 107 off 76 (140.79), having benefited from playing in Australian Premiere cricket in 2017/18.